Peer Circles

 Katharine De Santos

 Katharine De Santos is a Registered Psychotherapist in Toronto with over 20 years of experience treating adults with various clinical symptoms and concerns including: depression, anxiety, trauma, relationships, substance use/addiction issues and eating disorders in Canada and the United States.
-She maintains an active engagement in Ontario’s psychotherapeutic community as a Board Director for the Ontario Association of Mental Health Professionals (OAMHP) and as Chair of the Ethics and Conduct committee at the OAMHP.
+She maintains an active engagement in Ontario’s psychotherapeutic community as the President of the Board of Directors of the OAMHP – as well as Chair of the Association's Public Policy Committee.
 As a compassionate and understanding therapist, she encourages self-discovery, self-acceptance and provides a positive space to heal and grow.

 Laure-Marie picture